 Are you interested in a job with the United States federal government?
-Do you already have a job with the federal government, and are looking for a new position?
+Do you already have a job with the federal government and are seeking a new position?
 Or perhaps you are a veteran looking for a job?
 You can find federal job opportunities by using the federal government’s job search website, USAJOBS.

 If you find the sheer volume of job openings overwhelming, use this guide to help tailor your search and apply for jobs successfully.

 Job Search Options